Dateline: Riga, Latvia

 While becoming Russian citizens may not sound that appealing to many, it is just another option available to you.

 The concept of “second citizenship” in Russia is frowned upon.
 Russia is one of a shrinking number of countries that technically prohibit the practice.

 Russia gets a bad rap for taking such a hard line against the concept.
 To them, a Russian is a Russian.

-Of course, anyone who is born to a Russian parent, who was a former citizen of a pre-USSR country, or was born on Russian soil before a certain date is eligible to claim or re-claim their Russian passport.
+Of course, anyone who is born to a Russian parent, who was a former citizen of a pre-USSR country, or was born on Russian soil before a certain date is eligible to claim or reclaim their Russian passports.
 Basic citizenship by descent principles apply.

-For those without Russian blood, however, there are three ways to get citizenship, with each requiring that you obtain residency and wait several years.
+For those without Russian blood, however, there are three ways to get citizenship, with each requiring that you obtain a temporary residence permit and wait several years.

-If and when you eventually qualify for Russian citizenship, you’ll receive a passport with visa-free or visa-on-arrival access to 105 countries, including all of non-EU eastern Europe, Mexico, Chile, Panama, South Korea, Malaysia, and Hong Kong.
+If and when you eventually qualify to obtain Russian citizenship, you’ll receive a passport with visa-free or visa-on-arrival access to 105 countries, including all of non-EU eastern Europe, Mexico, Chile, Panama, South Korea, Malaysia, and Hong Kong.

 So how do you get started?